AndreasHGK/EasyKits/README.md

 ## Features
 - [x] **Easy:**
 You can easily create kits with a simple form.
 All the items in your inventory will be added to the kit.
 No configs needed!
+All the kits can also be edited ingame.

 - [x] **Customizable:**
 You can change the claim behavior of each kit individually.
 Want to override the armor when claiming?
 It's all up to you!